ekhurtado/I4_0_SMIA/docs/glossary.rst

    Multi-Agent System
         A multi-agent system (MAS) is a computerized system composed of multiple interacting intelligent agents, capable of perceiving their environment and taking decisions based on it.
 Typically agents refers to software agents, but could equally well be robots, humans or human teams.
 The work toward a common goal that goes beyond their individual goals, increasing the adaptability and robustness.

+   SMIA
+        The Self-configurable Manufacturing Industrial Agent approach: an AAS-compliant agent-based :term:`Digital Twin` (DT).

+   Digital Twin
+        Digital representation, sufficient to meet the requirements of a set of use cases (`Specification of the AAS Part 1: Metamodel <https://industrialdigitaltwin.org/en/content-hub/aasspecifications/specification-of-the-asset-administration-shell-part-1-metamodel-idta-number-01001-3-0-1>`_).